Skip to main content

 brightdata --version

-The shorthand alias bdata is also available after installation - use whichever you prefer.
+The shorthand alias bdata is also available, both with npx -p @brightdata/cli bdata and after a global install - use whichever you prefer.

 Authenticate